 Fearing Eve and Diego might be lying about the fake ransom, and maybe have a more sinister reason for keeping him against his will, he escapes through their grandson’s bedroom window.
 He almost got away but got re-caught when he tried to retrieve his shoes from the veranda.
 As punishment for his desertion Eve confiscated Oscar for the night and slapped him across the face when he tried to stop her.

 “Long before the universe began there was nothing at all,” regaled Anastasia, sitting on an arm chair she had borrowed from Eve’s living room.
 “Even though the nothingness was infinite, it actually had a centre; a midway point named Midi.
 Though all powerful, it only had itself and the nothingness to talk to.”

-The ease in which Jamie almost fled had highlighted the need for tighter security.
+The ease with which Jamie almost fled had highlighted the need for tighter security.
 After much discussion it was decided someone should keep a constant eye on him to ensure he did not flee again.

 Anastasia’s inflatable airbed had been strategically set-up parallel to the door way impeding the inward opening door.
 His only other means of escape was through the windows, but that meant somehow cutting through the wire mesh that Diego had covered them with.

 “The more Midi thought about how lonely he was the worse it got, and then one day, unable to cope any more, he created an imaginary friend...can you guess what it was?”